Ferie/Cross-browser_Custom_HTML_Select_Tag_Arrow/README.md

 ### Custom Cross Browser Drop-down

-Have you ever faced with the problem that the **HTML tag `select` has with his arrow on different browsers**, especially on older Internet Explorer ones?
+Have you ever faced the problem that the **HTML tag `select` has with its default arrow appearance on different browsers**?
+Especially on the older Internet Explorers?

-Well, if the answer is "YES", or maybe you want a **drop-down arrow that appear the same** in every most famous browsers and in the old ones, here there is an easy trick.
+Well, if the answer is "YES", or maybe you want a **drop-down arrow that appear the same** in each browsers (including the old ones), here there is an easy trick.

-You can find all the CSS code and a HTML example in this repository.
+You can find all the CSS code and some examples in this repository.

 ######*It's all CSS, no JavaScript needed!*######